Sayaka-Sheila/azile/README.md

 He asked those questions mainly to artist friends and students...

-I scraped texts from Atsushi Sugita, Miwa Yanagi, Yasumasa Morimura etc. who are his artist friends and students from the net and feeded the markov-bot with it so that he could generate answers to it.
+I scraped texts from Atsushi Sugita, Yasumasa Morimura, Manami Nomura etc. who are his artist friends and students from the net and feeded the markov-bot with it so that he could generate answers to it.